How much can you comfortably withdraw without running the risk of using your money up too soon?

 The traditional withdrawal approach uses something called the 4% rule.
 This rule says that you can withdraw about 4% of your principal each year, so you could withdraw about $400 for every $10,000 you've invested.
 But you wouldn't necessarily be able to spend it all; some of that $400 would have to go to taxes.

-If this is the only way you're looking at how much you can spend in retirement, you’re doing it wrong.
-Calculating a safe withdrawal rate is a good conceptual idea, but it doesn't consider strategies that can increase your after-tax income.
-You may be leaving money on the table by using only a withdrawal rate as a guideline.
+If this is the only way you're looking at how much you can spend in retirement, you may want to think again.
+Calculating a safe withdrawal rate is wise, but it doesn't consider strategies that can increase your after-tax income.
+Learn more about non-traditional factors you should consider.

 How Taxes Affect How Much You Can Withdraw

-For example, traditional thinking says that you should delay withdrawals from your IRA accounts until you reach age 70 1/2 when you must begin taking required minimum distributions.
+For example, traditional thinking says that you should delay withdrawals from your IRA accounts until you reach age 72, which is when you must begin taking required minimum distributions.

 How Rate of Return Affects How Much You Can Withdraw

-This process of matching investments to when you'll need them is sometimes referred to as time segmentation.
+The process of matching investments to when you'll need them is sometimes referred to as "time segmentation."